SPECIAL FEATURE

 Volume 9, A Connecticut Yankee in King Arthur's Court, was issued in the Works of Mark Twain edition in 1979.
 The original editor assigned to the volume, James D. Williams, had left the project.
 Bernard L. Stein, a Berkeley graduate student, was assigned the job of establishing the text and editing the work.
 Stein, a native of Riverdale, New York remained as an editor at the Mark Twain Project for twelve years after graduate school.
 (In 1998 Stein won the Pulitzer Prize for best editorial writing for his work at the Riverdale (NY) Press.)
 The introduction to A Connecticut Yankee in King Arthur's Court was written by Henry Nash Smith who returned to the Mark Twain Papers at Berkeley for a short time following the unexpected death of editor Frederick Anderson in January 1979.
 The title page features an acknowledgment the volume was made possible by a grant from the Editing Program of the National Endowment for the Humanities.
 The copyright page features the CSE seal.
 The volume contains all the illustrations from the first edition.

-This volume was released in 1983 in a Mark Twain Library Edition -- an edition that features the identical text and explanatory notes based on those featured in the Mark Twain Works edition but lacks the textual roadmap which explains to readers exactly how the authoritative text was established.
+This volume was released in 1983 in a Mark Twain Library Edition -- an edition that features the identical text and explanatory notes based on those featured in the Mark Twain Works edition but lacks the textual roadmap that explains to readers exactly how the authoritative text was established.

 Volume 6 - The Prince and the Pauper